 The 8 Best Baritone Horns

-This wiki has been updated 22 times since it was first published in October of 2016.
+This wiki has been updated 26 times since it was first published in October of 2016.
 Occupying a similar range to the trombone, the baritone horn, and its extremely close sibling the euphonium, aren't the most common brass instruments, but they fill an important role in orchestras and marching bands.
 There's a wide variety of options for players of all calibers, so we've gathered the best models for every use.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes